sparkflows/sparkflows-docs/docs/installation-upgrading/connecting-spark-cluster.rst

 Fire can be configured to submit the spark jobs to run on an Apache Spark Cluster.

-* **Install Fire on an edge node of your Apache Spark Cluster.
-The edge node has the hadoop/hive/spark configuration files set up.
-You should already be able to run your spark jobs from this node using spark-submit.**
+* **Install Fire on an edge node of your Apache Spark Cluster.**
+    * The edge node has the hadoop/hive/spark configuration files set up.
+    * Make sure that you are already able to run your spark jobs from this node using **spark-submit**.
 * **Update the below configurations under the menu, ``Administration/Configuration``**